brennonshanks/professional_website/content/project/bayesffopt/index.md

 We have developed an efficient and simple method to implement Bayesian inference for molecular simulations using local Gaussian process surrogate models [1] and are currently working on specific applications of Bayesian inference in neutron scattering.
 For instance, we have shown that neutron scattering data must be very precisely measured in order to directly learn interatomic forces [2], demonstrating for the first time that it is possible to learn subtle features of the interaction potential such as repulsive exponent and dispersion energy.

 [1] B.L.
 Shanks, H.W.
 Sullivan, A. R. Shazed and M.P.
 Hoepfner, Accelerated Bayesian Inference for Molecular Simulations using Local Gaussian Process Surrogate Models, J. Chem.
-Theory Comput., https://doi.org/10.1021/acs.jctc.3c01358
+Theory Comput.
+(2024), https://doi.org/10.1021/acs.jctc.3c01358

 [2] B.L.
 Shanks, H.W.
 Sullivan, M.P.
 Hoepfner.
-Bayesian Analysis Reveals the Key to Extracting Pair Potentials from Neutron Scattering Data. arXiv (2024).
+Bayesian Analysis Reveals the Key to Extracting Pair Potentials from Neutron Scattering Data.
+J. Phys.
+Chem.
+Lett.
+(2024), https://pubs.acs.org/doi/abs/10.1021/acs.jpclett.4c02941#